Eastern-Dream/blog/content/posts/nixos-windows-guest-simple-looking-glass-setup-guide.md

 All of this requires that you already have a VFIO passthrough setup working correctly!
 There will also be no performance tuning here beyond what is already covered by LG docs.
 This guide also assumes this [specific ideal system hardware outlined in the LG docs](https://looking-glass.io/docs/B6/requirements/#recommended).
 Any fixes for quirks resulting from non-optimal system hardware is not considered in this guide.

 # NixOS Host Configuration
-You need the `kvmfr` kernel module, but the package reference changes depending on which kernel you use.
-So you need to use the `config` attribute set and reference the kernel like so:
+NixOS gets first-class support for Looking Glass as the `kvmfr` module and `looking-glass-client` is already in nixpkgs!
+The kernel module reference changes depending on which kernel you use.
+If you don't already know how to do it, you need to use the `config` attribute set and reference it like so:
 ```
 { config , ... }: